 The configuration file for an application hosted by the executable host is in the same directory as the application.
 The name of the configuration file is the name of the application with a .config extension.
 For example, an application called myApp.exe can be associated with a configuration file called myApp.exe.config.

 In Visual Studio projects, place the .config file in the project directory and set its Copy To Output Directory property to Copy always or Copy if newer.
-Visual Studio automatically copies the file to the directory where it compiles the assembly.
+Visual Studio automatically copies the source configuration file to the directory where it compiles the assembly.
+This is the output configuration file.
+In some cases, the output configuration file may be modified by Visual Studio.
+For more information, see the Redirecting assembly versions at the app level section of the Redirecting Assembly Versions article.

-For more information about ASP.NET configuration files, see ASP.NET Settings Schema
+For more information about ASP.NET configuration files, see ASP.NET Configuration Settings

 Internet Explorer-hosted application.